kevinfiol/umai/README.md

 ### Stateful Components

 To use local component state (like `useState` in React), you can create a stateful component.
-Stateful components are functions that return stateless components (or commonly known in [Mithril.js](https://mithril.js.org) as "closure components").
+Stateful components are functions that return stateless components (known as "closure components" in [Mithril.js](https://mithril.js.org)).

 ```jsx
 const StatefulComponent = (initialProps) => {